GhostOps77/click-repl/docs/source/documentation/internal_commands.rst

     hi

-Assigning custom prefixes
+Assigning Custom Prefixes
 -------------------------

-You can use custom prefixes for the internal command utility, by passing in those prefixes explicitly into :func:`~click_repl._repl.repl` function.
+You can use custom prefixes for the internal command utility by passing in those prefixes explicitly into :func:`~click_repl._repl.repl` function.

 .. code-block:: python